adityasolanki205/Batch-Processing-Pipeline-using-DataFlow/README.md

         run()
 ```

 9. **Inserting Data in Bigquery**: Final step in the Pipeline it to insert the data in Bigquery.
-To do this we will use WriteToBigQuery() which requires Project id and a Schema of the target table to save the data.
+To do this we will use **beam.io.WriteToBigQuery()** which requires Project id and a Schema of the target table to save the data.

 ```python
     import apache_beam as beam